tdwg/annotations/Documents/Draft_WADM_AS.md

 This is a very draft start on a document eventually intended for a TDWG standards track, possibly as an Applicability Statement (AS).
 It is currently very much in draft form, is in no way normative, and may change at any time.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119
+The upper case key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 ## Web Annotation Data Model ##